-Today, hackers are able to gather loads of information about a victim from the web, allowing them to design increasingly sophisticated attacks.
-Preying on victims anxieties and fear, hackers often look to exploit victims by tricking them into handing over sensitive account data (like their usernames and passwords), or downloading malicious software.
+Today, it's relatively easy to gather information about someone – for example from their LinkedIn profile – allowing bad actors to launch increasingly elaborate attacks.
+Exploiting our anxieties and fear, bad actors trick their victims into handing over sensitive account data (like their usernames and passwords), or downloading malicious software onto their devices.

-The best defence against phishing, account takeover and fraud?
-Strengthening security by cutting out the lowest hanging fruit: passwords .
+So what's the best defence against phishing, account takeover fraud?
+Cutting out the lowest hanging fruit: passwords .

 Phishing is a type of attack that aims to compromise a user’s sensitive information.
 Usually, hackers masquerade as a legitimate business, entity or person, tricking the victim into opening an email, link or downloading an attachment.